opencloud-eu/opencloud-compose/README.md

 - **Keycloak and LDAP** integration for centralized identity management
 - **Full text search** with Apache Tika for content extraction and metadata analysis
 - **Monitoring** with metrics endpoints for observability and performance monitoring
+- **Radicale** integration for Calendar and Contacts

 ## Quick Start Guide

 ### Prerequisites

 - Docker and Docker Compose v2 installed.
 - Domain names pointing to your server (for production deployment)
 - Basic understanding of Docker Compose concepts